dreamboat26/agent-jukebox/README.md

 ### Setting Up Ollama
 - **Install Ollama**: Ensure that Ollama is properly installed in your environment.
 Follow the installation guide provided by Ollama for detailed instructions.
 - **Configure Ollama**: Set up Ollama to work with your local model.
-You will probably need to [tweak the model using a Modelfile](https://github.com/jmorganca/ollama/blob/main/docs/modelfile.md), I'd recommend playing with `top_p` and `temperature`.

 ## License
 This project is released under the MIT License.